Lincoln Windows Reviews 2025

 Lincoln Windows Complaint

 Avoid Lincoln Windows if possible.
 We built a home back in ’93 and used all Lincoln double hungs with low-e, argon fills and double pane.
-It was originally recommended to us by the builder and we have had problems from the get go.
+Originally, our builder recommended them to us.
 We’ve replaced nearly half of the sashes because of multiple problems; rotten sashes, faulty interior panes and heavy moisture inside the glass.
 They covered the cost of replacement for the initial problems but then I had to cover additional costs and then only by threatening to sue.

 I’m actually at the point of deciding whether to bite the bullet and replace all of my windows again.
-I’m now looking at Marvins or Pella but will be taking my time, making the right decision so that I can avoid this huge cost and headache.
+I’m now looking at Marvins or Pella but will be taking my time.
+It’s important to make the right decision so that I can avoid this huge cost and headache.
 I know what I won’t be going with!

 Neil – Homeowner – from 2017